emilyaikens/DicksWorld/README.md

 </details>

 * Code by Emily Aikens
-* In collaboration with Richard A Beeson III
+* In collaboration with Richard A Beeson III, who was kind enough to name this repo "DicksWorld"
+* I was not the one who name it "DicksWorld"